cajhin/capsicain/README.md

   Can do keycombos with all 15 modifiers with a single one-liner rule.
   Combine Modifier-Down, Modifier-NOT-down and Modifier-tapped in one combo.

 - Simple, fast and pretty alpha key mapping, to define Workman, Colemak, Dvorak, or play with your own layout.
   Changing a key position is one character in the .ini file, [ESC]+[R] to reload and you're live.

-- Up to 9 layouts, switch with [ESC]+NumberKey
+- Unlimited sequences (key macros) with configurable delay between keys.

 - Fast.
 Low-fat C/C++ code.
 1 exe 1 dll 1 ini.
 Never writes, only reads inside its folder.

 ### Features of the default config
+This is the config I use myself.

 - Hold CapsLock + right hand -> Cursor control layer.
 I LOVE this!!
     I J K L = Cursor
     Z U = Home/End